 Sometimes, if you want to get ahead, you have to let things go.

 My guess is that idea might feel really scary.
 Unwise.
 Dangerous even.
-Here’s the problem: If I told you that the path to salvation was to get up earlier, stay up later, implement some novel new strategy to get more things done in less time, do a draconian cleanse, or retrain your brain to think more successfully you would probably like that.
-It make you feel energized and hopeful, and like there was something you could DO to turn things around.
+Here’s the problem: if I told you that the path to salvation was to get up earlier, stay up later, implement some novel new strategy to get more things done in less time, do a draconian cleanse, or retrain your brain to think more successfully you would probably like that.
+It makes you feel energized and hopeful, and like there was something you could DO to turn things around.
 But we both know that you’ve tried that.
 In fact, you’ve probably spent years getting up before dawn, sacrificing your sleep, self-care, and possibly even relationships in the service of getting things done.
 Continuing to grind away is not always the solution.
-It’s time to do something radically different.
-Like stop for awhile.
+It’s time to do something radically different: like stopping…for a while.

 In the fallow, still period of winter nothing obvious is happening.
 Even the most on-the-ball farmers are laying around eating Cheetos and watching Deadliest Catch reruns while the soil in their fields gently decomposes itself, gets churned by worms, and the rain falls and freezes.
 Nothing is happening, but everything is happening.
 The earth is doing the necessary work of preparing itself for another burst of growth and glory.